ohnx/minervabot/README.md

 ## about

-minverabot is a simple single-threaded bot written in C.
+minverabot is a simple multi-threaded bot written in C.

 It is the continuation of [an old effort to write an IRC bot](https://github.com/ohnx-archive/athena).